 Everything you need to know about exoplanets

-Astronomers have found more than 150 planets circling stars other than the Sun.
+Astronomers have found more than 200 planet candidates circling stars other than the Sun.
 Here's the scoop on the currently known planets.

 You are currently not logged in.
 This article is only available to Astronomy magazine subscribers.

 If you are already a subscriber to Astronomy magazine you must log into your account to view this article.
 If you do not have an account you will

 need to regsiter for one.
 Registration is FREE and only takes a couple minutes.

 Get instant access to subscriber content on Astronomy.com!

 - Access our interactive Atlas of the Stars

 - Search and view our equipment review archive

 - Receive full access to our Ask Astro answers